-35.B.2.
-The following employees, being at-will do not have appeal rights, except for those appeals involving allegations of harassment, discrimination or retaliation in violation of the Colorado Judicial Department's Anti-Harassment and Anti-Discrimination Policy, federal or state law.
+35.B.1.
+The following at-will employees do not have appeal rights, except for those appeals involving allegations of harassment, discrimination or retaliation in violation of the Colorado Judicial Department's Anti-Harassment and Anti-Discrimination Policy, federal or state law.
 If such allegations exist, the employee may petition the Board of Review for a discretionary hearing at the time of the filing of the appeal.

 - a.
 Employees serving a probationary period;

 - b.
 Court Executives;

 - c.
 Chief Probation Officers;

 - d.
 Division Directors of the State Court Administrator's Office;

 - e.
 Clerk of the Court of Appeals;

 - f.
 Clerk of the Probate Court;

 - g.
 Clerks of District, County or Combined Courts;

 - h.
 Clerk of the Supreme Court;

 - i.
 Counsel to the Chief Justice;

 - j.
-Court of Appeals Reporter of Decisions;
+Reporter of Decisions;

 - k.
 Supreme Court Librarian;

 - I. Appellate Law Clerks;

 - m.
 Appellate Court Assistants I, II and III;

 - n.
 Supervising Appellate Court Assistants;

 - o.
 Legal Research Attorneys;

 - p.
 Magistrates;

 - q.
 Law Clerks;

 - r.
 Chief Staff Attorneys;

 - s.
 Water referees;

 - t.
 Employees suspended pursuant to Rule 29.E;

 - u.
 Employees who resign pursuant to Rule 30.C;

 - v.
 Legislative Liaison;

 - w.
 Staff Attorney to the Chief Justice;

 - x.
-Assistant Reporter of Decisions; and
+Assistant Reporter of Decisions;

 - y.
-Judicial Legal Counsel
+Judicial Legal Counsel; and

 - z.
 State Court Administrator